 Hands of Stone is slightly jumbled and uneven, but it’s not short of intensity and prolific acting.
 The performances of De Niro and Ramirez keeps you engaged.
 The film has a solid cast, even though Usher delivers a very polished portrayal of Sugar Ray Leonard.
 Also, it’s great to see De Niro back doing serious acting.

 The poorly edited fight scenes let the film down.
 The shaky camera work and excessive slow-motion close-ups of the boxers exchanging punches, make the action unnatural.
 When you watch a boxing match in real-life, you can almost feel the impact of every blow, and the energy in the ring is radiating.
-Quality fight scenes is the main thing missing in Hands of Stone.
+Quality fight scenes are the main thing missing in Hands of Stone.

 Even though Hands of Stone contains lots of engaging drama, it’s the most memorable boxing film.
 It’s in the shadow of greats like Raging Bull (1980) and the Rocky.
 However, the rise of Roberto Duran from a young boy living in a slum, to a legendary boxer, is very compelling.
 I enjoyed the overall story, even though the film does try to cram his whole life into two hours, which is a classic biopic mistake.
 However, Hands of Stone still manages to be entertaining, so it’s still worth watching if you are you’re willing to overlook the genre cliches.